OpenKore/openkore/openkore/trunk/README.txt

 Bug fixes:
 - Fixed Party bug where the bot would follow any random player instead of the master
 - isSelfSkill now works in monsterSkill blocks.
 - Fixed homunculus_tankMode.
 - Fixed inability to detect evolved homunculus state.
 - Add Slim Pitcher to location skills list
 - Skill timeout when runFromTarget is enabled fixed.
 - Correctly support UTF-8 BOM characters.
+- Fix sendQuitToCharSelect

 New config options:
 - dealAuto_names <list of player names>
 	If non-empty and dealAuto is set to 2 or 3, then bot will only deal with players on the list.
 (Other players will be treated as dealAuto 0.)
 - route_escape_shout <Message>
-	Makes kore look "human like" during bot checks which involves warping people to portaless maps.
+	Makes kore look "human like" during bot checks which involves warping people to maps without portals.
+- pauseCharServer <seconds>
+	similar to pauseMapServer, pause for a number of seconds before connecting to the char server

 New features:
 - Basic support for euRO (serverType 11) (Without attack, sit, stand and skill use)